kushalvyas/Bag-of-Visual-Words-Python/README.md

 # Bag-of-Visual-Words-Python #

+### This repository has been archived.
+It's just for learning purposes and will not be fixing issues / versioning / accepting PRs.
+Thanks for viewing the code / blog post!

 This is a python implementation of the Bag of Visual Words model.
 [Be sure to check it out on my blog](http://kushalvyas.github.io/BOV.html#BOV)

 Project Architecture :